kodmunki/ku4js-workers/README.md

-#ku4js-_template
+#ku4js-workers

-kodmunki™ utilities for JavaScript project template.
+kodmunki™ utilities for JavaScript Web Workers.

 *(The following are the instructions from the build script found in the template at /_build/build.sh)*